awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 2. Select the Serverless workgroup or provisioned cluster, `<project-id>`->`<app-id>`->Tables, and make sure tables for the appId are listed there.

-3. Create a new SQL Editor。
+3. Create a new SQL Editor.

 4. Execute below SQL in editor.